JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

  To create an account you select the Register option on top right.
 Once registered you will receive a validation email with link.
 Click on the link and your account will be activated and ready for you to login.
  When you login under your name will be a drop down, select Account and then click on the Edit Token button.
 If you have a PrivateEyePi token already you can paste it in the token field and click the Accept Token to validate it is unique and Save.
 Now the same token works for both servers.
  If you do not have a PrivateEyePi Token, click Generate Gateway Id and it will create a token for you.
 Click the Accept Token to validate it is unique and Save.
-{% include image.html file="JemRf-account-token.jpg" alt="WiFi RF Relay Setup Page"%}
+{% include image.html file="JemRf-account-token.jpg" alt="WiFi GW Get token"%}

  The Gateway Server setting is: **"pep.jemrf.com"** Copy and paste the token into the token field as shown in the below diagram

-{% include image.html file="wifigw_pep.jemrf.png" alt="WiFi RF Relay Setup Page"%}
+{% include image.html file="wifigw_pep.jemrf.png" alt="WiFi GW Jemrf Server"%}
 Click "Save" and after a few seconds for the WIFI sensor to connect, clicking on the "Login Details" menu option to refresh the screen.
 Once connected you will see **"PEP: Connected"** as shown by the red circle in the image above.
 Once Connected, the Wireless Gateway is now forwarding Wireless Sensor data to the selected server.

 ## Sensors List